• Apr 23, 2025

 Is there a difference in baggage allowance for AirAsia Flexi fares?

-The baggage allowance for AirAsia Flexi fares has already been added to the booking, separating it from the other fare classes, where you must buy the baggage separately.
+The baggage allowance for AirAsia Flexi fares has already been added to the booking, separate from the other fare classes, where you must buy baggage separately.

 What happens if I exceed the cabin baggage weight limit?